By Elizabeth Nagelin-Anderson, MA, Isabel Platt, and Noy Birger, BS

 Bisphosphonates are a group of medications that slow the progress of bone loss.
 The brand name drugs Fosamax, Actonel, Boniva, and Reclast are all bisphosphonates.

-A new study that has not yet been published found that postmenopausal women with osteoporosis who were taking a bisphosphonate for more than 4 years were at increased risk of an uncommon type of fracture (atypical subtrochanteric femur fracture) of the femur-the large leg bone just below the hip joint.11 Other studies have found similar results, raising concerns that that taking these drugs for extended periods of times may be harmful to bone health.8 12 13 As of October 2010, the FDA says that more research is needed to better understand the risks and benefits of these drugs.14
+A study published in 2008 found that postmenopausal women with osteoporosis who were taking a bisphosphonate for more than 4 years were at increased risk of an uncommon type of fracture (atypical subtrochanteric femur fracture) of the femur-the large leg bone just below the hip joint.14 15 Other studies have found similar results, raising concerns that that taking these drugs for extended periods of times may be harmful to bone health.8 16 17 As of October 2010, the FDA says that more research is needed to better understand the risks and benefits of these drugs.18

 The following information explains some of the risk and benefits of commonly used brands of bisphosphonate drugs.
 Since the risks and benefits of all bisphosphonates are similar, patients usually choose a brand based on how often the pill is taken (daily, weekly, or monthly) or whether their insurance covers it or not.